HubSpot/youmightnotneedjquery/README.md

 Building YMNNJQ requires Node.js

 1. In the project directory, run `npm install`
-1. To build the project and watch for changes, run `npm run start`.
+1. To build the project and watch for changes, run `npm run dev`.
 Alternatively, if you have `gulp` installed globally, you can run `gulp default`
 1. To build the project without watching for changes, use `npm run build`.
 If you have `gulp` installed globally, you can run `gulp serve`